-Availability: This product is no longer in stock Warning: Last items in stock!
+Availability: Warning: Last items in stock!

 Embody a god of the Egyptian pantheon and lead your followers to war in Kemet, a game of strategic battles and magical onslaughts for two to five players.
 You are tasked with claiming as much glory as you can, by raising your empire, conquering temples, and routing enemy armies in battle.